Key2img/Source/README.md

 * Add More Image Export Formats (Currently Jpeg, Png Are Available)
 * Adding A Dark Theme For the Website
 * Adding More Keyboard Themes
-* Adding A Loader When Image is Being Processed
+* (Done) Adding A Loader When Image is Being Processed

 # No Known Bugs